jack-titleai/HealthInboxTriage/README.md

 ## Customization

-### Triage Categories
+### Triage Categories and Urgency Levels

-The triage categories and their corresponding urgency levels are defined in `triage.py`.
-You can modify these to match your specific healthcare workflow.
+The triage categories and urgency levels are independently defined in `triage.py`.
+You can modify these to match your specific healthcare workflow needs:

+- `TRIAGE_CATEGORIES`: List of possible message categories (what the message is about)
+- `URGENCY_LEVELS`: Dictionary mapping urgency names to level values (how quickly it needs attention)

 ### Database Location